 What is a vCISO?

-To put it as simply, a vCISO is a security expert (or team of experts) who operates virtually.
+To put it simply, a vCISO is a security expert (or team of experts) who provides strategic guidance on how to protect you business.
 This outsourced expert or team specializes in developing goals, insights, and strategies to enhance cybersecurity throughout an organization.

-A vCISO plays a very similar role to an in-house CISO, but it’s a much more cost-effective alternative.
-Just like a virtual Chief Information Officer, or vCIO, most vCISOs are hired through independent IT consulting services and work on a flexible basis.
+A vCISO plays a very similar role to an in-house CISO, but is a much more cost-effective alternative.
+Most vCISOs are hired through independent IT consulting services and work on a flexible basis.

 What Tasks Do vCISOs Carry Out?

-A vCISO helps to keep the IT infrastructure of a company protected by performing a few different tasks.
-Each of these tasks is meant to maximize your cybersecurity while also minimizing costs.
+A vCISO helps keep the IT infrastructure of a company protected by performing tasks meant to maximize your cybersecurity, while also minimizing costs.

 Here are a few of the main duties you can expect a vCISO to perform:

-- Running regular penetrations tests and vulnerability scans
+- Running regular penetration tests and vulnerability scans

 - Reviewing and revising current security policies and procedures